 The challenge with fisheries is the uncertainty of fish stock status.
 Unlike agriculture or aquaculture, which are animal production activities, marine fisheries are wild animals harvesting activities.
 The knowledge of the quantity of fish to be taken out by fishermen is crucial for stock exploitation sustainability.

 Traditionally, the difference is made between industrial fisheries (commercial activities with large vessels) and small-scale or artisanal fisheries (for local sales or subsistence with smaller boats, usually undecked).
-The difference has a strong impact on data collection, industrial vessels landing in ports (data collection can be organized easily – industrial vessels are more and more equipped with electronic reporting tools such as e-logbook) although artisanal vessels can land literally anywhere on the coast even if main landing sites are known: catches monitoring is more costly as all main landing sites should be in theory monitored although sample based surveys can be put in place for cost efficiency if local fisheries statistician resources are available.
+The difference has a strong impact on data collection, industrial vessels landing in ports (data collection can be organized easily – industrial vessels are more and more equipped with electronic reporting tools such as e-logbook) although artisanal vessels can land literally anywhere on the coast even if main landing sites are known: catches monitoring is more costly as all main landing sites should be in theory monitored, although sample based surveys can be put in place for cost efficiency if local fisheries statistician resources are available.

 Marine Aquaculture Production and Monitoring